sematic-ai/sematic/docs/api.md

     resources the function requires.
 Defaults to `None`.

 - `retry`: Optional[RetrySettings]

     Specifies in case of which Exceptions the function's execution should be retried, and how many times.
 Defaults to `None`.

+- `timeout_minutes`: Optional[float]

+    Specifies the maximum amount of time that this function can take to execute.
+Cannot be set for any function that returns a value from another Sematic function.

 #### Returns